mcrocco/azure-network-protocols/README.md

 <img src="https://i.imgur.com/PWrc8QZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now we can start observe different network protocols between each VM!
+Now we can start observing different network protocols between each VM!
 The first protocol we will observe is ICMP, which is a protocol used to ensure that packets of data are being sent between two addresses.
 Specifically, we are going to use the command line tool "ping", which utilizes an ICMP Echo Request & Reply.
 To do this:
 </p>
 <p>

 1. On Wireshark, filter for "ICMP" in the search bar and hit enter
-2. Back in the Virtual Machines page, select the Linux VM and scroll down to find it's private IP address
+2. Back in the Virtual Machines page, select the Linux VM and scroll down to find its private IP address
 3. In the Windows VM, open Command Line and type "ping <private IP address>" and hit enter

 </p>